karmaniverous/blog/_posts/2023-01-10-a-modern-agile-project-manifesto.md

 The Backlog will usually contain lots of Issues that are incomplete or poorly articulated.
 The purpose of Backlog Grooming is to go through the Backlog and...

-- **Fix the easy stuff on the spot**, including the identification of blockers and the decomposition of tasks.

-- **Create new tickets to account for the hard stuff**, so somebody can be assigned to do the research, design, or decomposition required to flesh those tickets out.
+- **Assign every Issue to the correct project Phase.** Is it in scope for the current Phase?
+If not, let's drop it in the right bucket & forget about it for now.

 - **Size every Issue.** How much work will an Issue take to resolve?

-- **Prioritize the result.**
+- **Prioritize every Issue.** Which are the most important?

+- **Sequence every Issue.** What order must they be completed in to account for dependency?

+- **Identify blockers.** What’s standing in the way of completing this Issue?

+- **Decompose complex Issues.** How can we break big Issues into bite-sized pieces?

+- **Fix the easy stuff on the spot, and create new tickets to account for the hard stuff**, so somebody can be assigned to do the work required to flesh those tickets out.

 Backlog Grooming is NEVER finished!